 Prior to this offering, there has been no established public market for our common stock.
-The public offering price per share of our common stock is \$45.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RRBI."
+We currently estimate that the public offering price per share of our common stock will be between \$42.00 and \$46.00 per share.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "RRBI."